s-tikhomirov/s-tikhomirov.github.io/_posts/2019-09-04-thoughts-on-web3-part-1.md

 When the Soviet Union [collapsed](https://en.wikipedia.org/wiki/Dissolution_of_the_Soviet_Union), its economic system was completely dysfunctional. [[^3]]
 It was not just _inefficient_ as you might expect from a centrally planned economy – it was impossible to perform basic financial tasks.
-Instead of money, a porcelain factory would pay their employees in dishes and cups, which they sold for next to nothing on the streets, just to bump into empty shelves in a grocery store. [[^4]]
+Instead of money, a porcelain factory would pay its employees in dishes and cups, which they sold for next to nothing on the streets, just to bump into empty shelves in a grocery store. [[^4]]

 [^3]: Let me suggest [Collapse of an Empire](https://www.goodreads.com/book/show/21351284-collapse-of-an-empire) by Yegor Gaidar if you're interested in why that happened.
 [^4]: People also used all kinds of money substitutes.
 I remember mid-1990s Russian TV ads with prices in "[у.е.](https://ru.wikipedia.org/wiki/Условная_единица)", an euphemism for "USD converted to rubles at the date of purchase" invented due to a legal ban on price listings in ~~stablecoins~~ foreign currencies.